 The first things I noticed about Maize are:

-1. She loves our other dogs.
+She loves our other dogs.
 She especially loves our hound Charlie.
 They walk together, sleep together, lounge near each other, it's very heartwarming.
 It is unknown how she does around cats.

-2. She is very shy around humans.
+She is very shy around humans.
 This girl must have had painful experiences at the hands of humans.
 She will duck from your hand when you reach out for her.
-We are working with a professional trainer to overcome these fears.
-We will also pay for our trainer to come to your home for a consult.
+We have worked with a professional trainer and while Maize has made some progress over the last year she is still very wary of being touched.